View Network login activity

 To view results for a specific time period, perform one of the following actions:

-Click the Choose time period drop down list and select a predefined period; for example, Last 7 days.
+• Time period - Expand the time period list and select a predefined period, for example, Last 7 days.

 Filter by user name or type